BasicComputation/x64-lecture/B03 - Debugging.md

 # Debugging
+Debugging is to halt the execution of a program at specified memory locations, called breakpoints, and inspect content of registers and memory at that point.
+A single instruction or function can be executed at the time, or letting the program run until another break point is hit or the program ends.
+Break points can be set prior to running debug mode, but also while debugging.

+This is useful when you need to track down what causes something unexpected to happen. <br>
+In our case debugging is useful for learning as you can inspect the result of a instruction in registers and memory.

-Here I teach you basic debugging in Visual Studio.
+Here is a step by step guide for basic debugging in Visual Studio. <br>
 Copy the code example below and lets get started. <br>
 ```asm
 ; see AMD manual for instruction reference - volume 3 chapter 3
 .code